The document is available in the following formats:

 Trade marks are symbols that differentiate goods and services in the marketplace (like brand names and logos).
 They can be used as marketing tools so that customers can recognise particular products or services.
 The trade mark can be, for example, words, logos or a combination of both and distinguishes particular goods and services from those of competitors.

 A trade mark must be distinctive in terms of the goods and services provided, i.e. it must be recognisable as a sign that distinguishes one organisation’s goods or services from someone else's.
-Where trademarks are relevant to 3D digitisation is in the fact that an article which is copied through 3D digitisation may bear a trademark.
+Where trade marks are relevant to 3D digitisation is in the fact that an article which is copied through 3D digitisation may bear a trade mark.
 The definition of trade marks is sufficiently broad to include shapes and combinations of colours.
-For example the distinctive narrow-waisted Coca-Cola bottle is a trademark of the Coca-Cola company, and making a bottle of that shape using 3D printing technology might infringe it.
+For example the distinctive narrow-waisted Coca-Cola bottle is a trade mark of the Coca-Cola company, and making a bottle of that shape using 3D printing technology in the course of trade may infringe it.